Sovereign-Labs/amethyst/docs/spec/state.md

 ## Background

 Ethereum stores its state in a two-tiered Merkle-Patricia Trie (MPT).
-The first tier consists of a mapping between `Addresses` and `Accounts`, while the second tier maps storage addresses to values in the context of a particular smart-contract account.
+The first tier consists of a mapping between `Addresses` and `Accounts`, while the second tier maps storage slot numbers to values in the context of a particular smart-contract account.

-Unfortunately, emulating the MPT is quite inefficient inside of a zero-knowledge computation (zkComp) because it relies on the `Keccak256` hash function, which makes heavy use of bitwise operations.
+Unfortunately, emulating the MPT inside of a zero-knowledge computation (zkComp) is quite inefficient because it relies on the `Keccak256` hash function, which makes heavy use of bitwise operations.
 For this reason, we want to minimize the number of MPT accesses.
 For additional efficiency, we seek to "batch" accesses wherever possible.
 This allows us to share intermediate hash computations, reducing the total number of operations to be performed.